maudwestendorp/maudwestendorp.github.io/_pages/contact.md

 ---

 maud.westendorp [at] uit.no

+2023-2024: Guest researcher at NTNU Trondheim (campus Dragvoll)

+Center for Language, Brain and Learning (C-LaBL)
-Aurora Center for Language Acquisition, Variation & Attrition UiT The Arctic University of Norway
+UiT The Arctic University of Norway
-SVHUM A2034
 Postboks 6050 Langnes
 9037 Tromsø